Union of Utrecht (Old Catholic)

-The Union of Utrecht of the Old Catholic Churches, most commonly referred to by the short form Union of Utrecht (UU), is a federation of Old Catholic churches, nationally organized from schisms which rejected Roman Catholic doctrines of the First Vatican Council in 1870; its member churches are not in communion with the Roman Catholic Church.
+The Union of Utrecht of the Old Catholic Churches, most commonly referred to by the short form Union of Utrecht (UU), is a federation of Old Catholic churches, nationally organized from schisms that rejected Roman Catholic doctrines of the First Vatican Council in 1870; its member churches are not in communion with the Roman Catholic Church.

 The 1889 Declaration of Utrecht is one of three founding documents together called the Convention of Utrecht.
 Many provinces of the Union of Utrecht of the Old Catholic Churches are members of the World Council of Churches.
-The UU is in full communion with the Evangelical Lutheran Church of Sweden; the Anglican Communion through the 1931 Bonn Agreement; the Philippine Independent Church, the Spanish Reformed Episcopal Church, and the Lusitanian Catholic Apostolic Evangelical Church through a 1965 extension of the Bonn Agreement; and, the Mar Thoma Syrian Church through the 2024 Thiruvalla agreement.
+The UU is in full communion with the Evangelical Lutheran Church of Sweden; the Anglican Communion through the 1931 Bonn Agreement; the Philippine Independent Church, the Spanish Reformed Episcopal Church, and the Lusitanian Catholic Apostolic Evangelical Church through a 1965 extension of the Bonn Agreement; and the Mar Thoma Syrian Church through the 2024 Thiruvalla agreement.

 As of 2016, the UU includes six member churches: the Old Catholic Church of the Netherlands (OKKN), the Catholic Diocese of the Old Catholics in Germany, the Christian Catholic Church of Switzerland, the Old Catholic Church of Austria, the Old Catholic Church of the Czech Republic, and the Polish Catholic Church in Poland.
-(Note: The organization Polish Catholic Church in Poland, a member church of the UU, is not to be confused with the Catholic Church in Poland or confused with the Polish National Catholic Church, a former member church of the UU.)
-The church had approximately 400,000 members in 1992, yet according to statistics from 2016-2025, the Union of Utrecht's current membership was an estimated 58,806 members.
+(Note: The organization Polish Catholic Church in Poland, a member church of the UU, is not to be confused with the Catholic Church in Poland or with the Polish National Catholic Church, a former member church of the UU.)
+The church had approximately 400,000 members in 1992, yet according to statistics from 2016–2025, the Union of Utrecht's current membership was an estimated 58,806 members.

 History

 Foundation and enlargement

 The mother church, the Old Catholic Church of the Netherlands, was established in the 18th century as a result of tensions between the local Catholic hierarchy and the Roman Curia.
 The other churches, such as the Catholic Diocese of the Old Catholics in Germany, and the Christian Catholic Church of Switzerland, followed suit after the First Vatican Council, which defined the dogma of papal infallibility.
+They would become the Union ot Utrecht of the Old Catholic Churches.

+United States and the British Isles

+In 1907, Gerardus Gul—seventeenth Utrechter archbishop—consecrated Francis Hodur for the Polish National Catholic Church; and in 1908, Gul consecrated Arnold Harris Mathew for what would later become the Old Roman Catholic Church in Great Britain.
+Mathew would separate from the Utrechter Old Catholics in 1910, for what he perceived the liberalisation of Continental Old Catholicism.